cybercongress/cybercongress/blog/drafts/dragons_with_cyb/dragons.md

 ## 4. Establish connection

 Follow this articles:
 - [IPFS node in Cyb](https://steemit.com/web3/@savetheales/how-to-add-custom-ipfs-node-to-your-cyb)
 - [ETH node in cyb](https://steemit.com/web3/@savetheales/how-to-add-own-eth-node-to-your-cyb) nodes to your local nodes just by changing addresses.

 Don't forget about the `UPDATE` button.

  Click on the `gear` button at the right top part of the screen.
 You must see this:

 ![settings](settings.png)

+If 2 of 3 lighting green you made it!

 ## 5. Go back to your wallet.
 Now balances are valid.